 How Fleet Managers Can Enforce Driver Rests

 There are a few key things fleet managers can do to enforce daily and weekly driver rests:

 - Develop road-safety strategies: Fleet managers should implement a protocol for management to establish road safety strategies at the local, state and national levels.

 - Provide driver training: Driver training, education and incentive programs can reduce the risk of accidents and ensure drivers take the appropriate rest periods.

 - Utilise a fleet management system: A vehicle management systems like Fleet Geo can track driving hours, mileage and the real-time location of vehicles.
-Fleet managers can review this information retrospectively and address issues as the crop up.
+Fleet managers can review this information on vehicle or truck tracking systems retrospectively and address issues as the crop up.

 Driver Rests Make for Safer Roads